Its not until about halfway through the first beer that I realise I’m on a date.

 I met Jaime a day or two before, at my hostel.
 Arriving in Leon from Managua, I unfolded myself from the back of a too-crowded mini bus, smelling of my neighbour’s vomit and day-old sweat, exhausted.
 I arrived at my hostel crumpled and flustered, desperate for a shower.
 Wearing yesterday’s clothes, complete with nearly transparent sweat patches.
 And immediately I was home.

 Even after years of backpacking, that hostel in Leon stood out as one of the best I’ve ever stayed in.
 The lads that ran it were like brothers to me, almost overnight.
 Claudia the volunteer was my El Salvadorian sister.
-I found myself in the middle of a crowd of noise, of conversation, like mealtimes in my house growing up with five siblings.
+I found myself in the middle of a crowd of noise, of chatter, like mealtimes in my house growing up with five siblings.
 Right from that first day – suddenly immersed in a group conversation, my exhaustion melting away – I felt at home.
-I don’t think I even realised Jaime was flirting with me.
+I don’t think I realised Jaime was flirting with me.
 He was hanging out at reception, leaning casually against a wall, slender arms emerging from a baggy tank top emblazoned with the logo of his tour company.
 I thought he was just trying to flog me a volcano tour, which – a couple of days later – I took him up on.
 And that was how it happened.

-Being a naive, inexperienced, thirty year old woman I assumed he meant would I like to sit down for a drink to chat about the tour details.
+Being a naive, inexperienced, thirty year old woman, I assumed he meant “would I like to sit down for a drink to chat about the tour details”.
 So I said yes.
 I also assumed he meant would I like to grab a drink from the fridge at reception, where they sold cheap beers.
 But he led the way out into the street, into the wall of warmth that our flapping hostel fans only just warded off.
 We walked a couple of blocks to a nearby cafe, and – still naive – I wondered why he didn’t bring any paperwork with him.
 Because I still thought he just wanted me to sign something and hand over some cash.

 Finally, I caught up.
 We were already well into our drinks, and had ordered lunch.
-I was flustered, not because I didn’t want to be on a date with this man but because it was so unexpected.
+I was flustered, not because I didn’t want to be on a date with this man, but because it was so unexpected.
 It had hit me out of nowhere.
 Then again, if I’d known he was asking me on a date I’d probably have come up with a polite excuse.
 Afterall I was not in Nicaragua to meet a man, and a steamy love affair with a local seemed doomed eventually and therefore slightly pointless.
 Slightly.

 But there I was, on a date anyway, technically against my will, and I decided to be adventurous for a change and run with it.
-What’s the worst that could happen, I asked myself (not a motto I recommend, by the way: my life is full of stupid stories that came as a result of asking myself that question).
+What’s the worst that could happen, I asked myself (not a motto I recommend, by the way: my life is full of stupid stories that came about as a result of asking myself that question).
 Jaime was kind of good looking, underneath his hipster beard and intrusive staring.
 And I had nowhere better to be.
 And maybe I’d get a discount on the tour.
 So I stopped being flustered and settled into my date, trying to enjoy myself.

 The whole thing reminded me of those awkward, not-really-dates when you’re fifteen and everyone’s hormones and emotions are all over the place.
 I half expected him to tell me he was in love with me.
 He kept putting his hand on my leg or shoulder, and I kept taking it off.
 He wasn’t being aggressive or weird, just… too much.
 Too intense.
-It was like being on a date with a child, with someone who’d never really interacted with a human woman before.
+It was like being on a date with a teenager, with someone who’d never really interacted with a human woman before.
 Like everything he knew about relationships came from films and, I don’t know, perfume adverts, where everything moves quicker than in real life.
 It was like he thought any minute we’d be making love on the table in broad daylight, bits of omelette stuck to our backs, ketchup smeared on our thighs.
 Hot stuff eh?!